ChicoState/ux-rosetta-song/README.md

 **Executive Summary**

-* **Created** the **Usability test Planning**, established what our test is meant to be doing and what kind of objectives our prototype is meant to accomplish
+* **Created** the **Usability test Planning**, established what our test is meant to be doing and what kind of objectives our prototype is meant to accomplished
 * **Draft Protocol**, Our teams outline of how the user test is meant to be conducted with the introduction, tasks and debrief
 * Our team created and got our **IRB Form** Confirmed for **User Testing**, this helped us make sure we did our research in a safe and ethical manor
 * **User Tests**, allowed our team to properly gauge how usable our prototype is for our product